Sunlight-qwq/Generative-model-learning/README.md

 # Generative-model-learning

-A repository to record my learning of generative models
+This is a personal repository to record the author's notes and codes during the learning of generative models, including diffusion models.